 Temporary investments with original maturities of three months or less are considered to be cash equivalents.
 These investments are stated at cost.
-AfDecember 29, 2018 and December 30, 2017, temporary investments consisted of money market mutual funds, commercial paper, bank repurchase agreements, and U.S. and foreign government securities totaling approximately \$0.6 million each year.
-Included in other current assets was restricted cash of \$4.4 million and \$6.2 million at December 29, 2018 and December 30, 2017, respectively.
-These amounts represent required deposits into brokerage accounts that facilitate the Company's hedging activities as well as imprest funds for the Company's self-insured workers' compensation program.
+AtDecember 28, 2019 and December 29, 2018, temporary investments consisted of money market mutual funds, commercial paper, bank repurchase agreements, and U.S. and foreign government securities totaling approximately\$0.5 million and \$0.6 million, respectively.

+Amounts included in restricted cash relate to required deposits in brokerage accounts that facilitate the Company's hedging activities as well as imprest funds for the Company's self-insured workers' compensation program.
+See "Note 4 - Cash, Cash Equivalents, and Restricted Cash" for additional information.